kstenerud/streamux/streamux-specification.md

 #### `cancel` Message

-The cancel message requests that the other peer cancel an operation.
+The cancel message requests that the other peer cancel an operation and acknowledge.

-While OOB messages (and application messages) normally allocate a new message ID, the cancel message re-uses the ID of the request it wants to cancel.
+While OOB and application messages normally allocate a new message ID, the cancel message re-uses the ID of the request it wants to cancel.
 This ensures that cancel messages can still be sent even during ID exhaustion (where all available message IDs are in flight).

 Cancel requests and responses must be sent at the highest priority.